lightning-bot/docs/reference/moderation.md

 `.inf list` is the base command and will display all infractions in the server.

-If you want specific infractions that were done to a user, use `.inf list member <member>`.
+If you want specific infractions that were done to a user, use `.inf list [member]`.

-If you want specific infractions that were done by a moderator, use `.inf list takenby <member>`.

 {% hint style="info" %}